beihunshenlu/leetcode/README.md

 6.<br>
 This one used O(n) time and O(1) space.
 If Hash, it will be O(n) space and O(1) time.
 　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　2017.6.5<br>
+7.<br>
+This one took me a long time.
+What my fault is I put "record=0" to else statement.
+That is a logical error, if there has a longer consecutive one than you choose now, you can't set the "record" to zero.
+So the next consecutive one will add one at the basic of the last one you don't set to zero.<br>